 You can watch Netflix, YouTube and BBC iPlayer on Samsung, Sony and LG TVs.
 While Sony also has Google Play Store, and LG and Samsung Amazon Instant Video – so there’s plenty to watch.

-- Everything is inside your TV – no separate box and built-in Wi-Fi to connect to the internet
+- Everything is already inside your TV - built in Wi-Fi and no separate box

-- Easy to set up – LG TVs even have a cartoon character to walk you through the process
+- Easy to set up – LG TVs use a cartoon character to explain

-- Built-in Freeview HD for HD channels and Dave, CBeebies, Film 4 and much more
+- Built-in Freeview HD for HD channels and Dave/CBeebies/Film 4